Katharine Burns, March 4th, 2016

-WW: In the early '60s, given your increased exposure to other people, did you sense any coming racial tension or anything hanging over to the city?
+WW: In the early Sixties, given your increased exposure to other people, did you sense any coming racial tension or anything hanging over to the city?

 KB: Absolutely.
 I really did live in two worlds.
-I had a roommate after college and I got my own apartment, and we lived together, and so I lived in an all-white world, it was you know a nice white world to me.
+I had a roommate after college and I got my own apartment, and we lived together, and so I lived in an all-white world, it was you know a nice, white world, I mean.
 Fancy clothes, you know, nice events.
 Never came downtown.
 It was always kind of in the suburbs.
 And then I would go to work, you know, at least 50 hours a week because I was in charge of this unit, so I was there all the time.
 And half the staff were black.
 So, there I was, living in this one life over here in this all white world, that I never talked about my work.
-I mean part of it was psych, so people don’t want to hear about disturbed children, pretty typical I guess.
-But the other part was I never, I think if my friends were sitting here today they would be shocked to hear me say.
-You know the staff that and I went down the bus station, you know, for a drink after work on Friday when they would get their paycheck, and we’d be refused to be served.
-I was the only white one, and I was the youngest, and they were all black, and in their 30s and 40s, and the waiter or waitress would refuse to serve us.
+I mean part of it was psych, so people don’t want to hear about disturbed children, particularly I guess.
+But the other part was I never, I think if my friends were sitting here today they would be shocked to hear me say: You know, the staff that and I went down the bus station, you know, for a drink after work on Friday when they would get their paycheck, and we’d be refused to be served.
+I was the only white one, and I was the youngest, and they were all black, and in their thirties and forties, and the waiter or waitress would refuse to serve us.
 I would be furious.
 Very specifically one occasion one of the—she was a licensed practical nurse—she just didn't have her identification with her, you know, they said we can't serve you, so we have to leave the bus station cocktail lounge.
 I don't remember where we went but we went someplace else.
 In the black world, not in the white world.
 And there were numerous occasions like that, numerous, out of, what was I there?
 Six years, I would say?
 Ten, twenty, thirty occasions of that.
 And you know, what to do with that it was just like, it would make me so angry, and I would want to stand up and start confrontation with whoever the person was.
-But you know, the staff just come and say: “Burns, sit down, we’ll find another place.”
-You know they would be protecting me, for sure, but I mean there were incident after incident.
+But you know, the staff just come and say, “Burns, sit down, we’ll find another place.”
+You know they were protecting me, for sure, but I mean there were incident after incident.
 We would take, sometimes the children down to Hudson’s, you know, because it wasn’t that far, just kind of walk and we would be walking through Hudson’s, and, you know, I’d be white and there would be one of the black staff and we’d have maybe two or three kids, not a whole bunch, because that’s tough.
 And you know some of the kids would be black although most of the children were white, and they came from all over.
-But people would literally…but I still can visualize one woman—would literally stand in the hall, you know, the thing of the ground floor of Hudson’s, and click their teeth at [us].
-And you know, how dare you, you know, how dare you be with this black man.
+But people would literally — and I still can visualize one woman — would literally stand in the hall, you know, the thing of the ground floor of Hudson’s, and click their teeth at [us].
+And you know, like, how dare you?
+You know, how dare you be with this black man?
 And with these two white children and this one black child.
 You know I don’t know I have no idea what they thought this was.
-But the fact that…and I had a white uniform on, you know.
-I was in little nurse [chuckle] stuff.
-It wasn’t like I had some hippie thing outfit on … but none of it made sense.
-Or we would take the children to the zoo, you know we did, we did day trips a lot, and you know, to the beach, I don’t remember what beach we went to.
-But to the zoo, or wherever we take some little children…zoo… some place that we used to go.
+But the fact that — and I had a white uniform on, you know.
+I was in little nurse stuff.
+It wasn’t like I had some hippie thing outfit on.
+But none of it made sense.
+Or we would take the children to the zoo, you know we did.
+We did day trips a lot, and you know, to the beach, I don’t remember what beach we went to.
+But to the zoo, or wherever we take some little children's zoo some place that we used to go.
 And there would be those kinds of things.
-And I felt like… I mean I didn’t think of it in this way then.
+And I felt like — I mean I didn’t think of it in this way then.
 But I knew that at work I never talked about my life outside the work, and my life outside the work I never talked about, you know, what was going on with my staff, or you know this or that.
 You know, everybody’s got problems, and I knew about all of them because they would confide in me.
 I never talked about that.
 I think the tension within me began to really increase.
-And a number of times, driving up Woodward, taking one of the black staff home for something, and I would get in the car and whoever, whichever one it was, and I won’t name them because that’s up to them, but… I say “Ok, we’re going up Woodward so what’s the speed limit,” and I would go 25 miles per hour, and we would get stopped by cops.
-I’d be driving, and they would stop, and… I remember one of the staff carried…occasionally carried a gun, and you know, and I would just take the gun and put it in my purse because if he got caught with it, it would be, you know.
+And a number of times, driving up Woodward, taking one of the black staff home for something, and I would get in the car and whoever, whichever one it was — and I won’t name them because that’s up to them — but I say “Ok, we’re going up Woodward so what’s the speed limit,” and I would go 25 miles per hour, and we would get stopped by cops.
+I’d be driving, and they would stop, and I remember one of the staff occasionally carried a gun, and you know, and I would just take the gun and put it in my purse because if he got caught with it, it would be, you know.
 And they would just stop and say, you know, “Are you okay?”
 And then they would follow us as far as we would go, until I dropped them off.
-You know, this – I never talked about it.
+You know, this – I never talked about it then.
 I began to talk about it when I went to New York, a little bit, about what took me there.
 It’s just kind of this period in my life that had parentheses around it, and it’s great to be able to share it.